conceptdev/xamarin-forms-samples/TodoAzureSync/README.md

 This sample is a quick demo of combining [Windows Azure Mobile Services](http://windowsazure.com) OFFLINE/SYNC with [Xamarin.Forms](http://xamarin.com/forms) PCL.
 It also uses Xaml for the layout of the screens.

-Check out these links for more info on t
+Check out these links for more info on Azure offline support:

 * [Get started with Offline Data in Mobile Services](http://azure.microsoft.com/en-us/documentation/articles/mobile-services-xamarin-android-get-started-offline-data/)